temporalio/documentation/docs-src/java/introduction-to-java-sdk.md

 **What Java programming skills and experiences should a developer have to succeed with the Java SDK?**

-The Temporal Platform enables developers to build a wide range of applications that serve a wide range of use cases.
+The Temporal Platform enables developers to build a wide range of applications that serve a variety of use cases.

-We recommend that developers are equipped with at least a moderate level of experience in practicing the following skills to develop production-level Temporal Applications:
+We recommend that developers are equipped with some of the following skills to develop production-level Temporal Applications:

 :::success Recommended